Basil and garlic. Just close your eyes and breathe deep. Isn’t it the best? It’s aromatherapy, summer food style.

 This is not ideal and usually leads to an open bag of chips riding home in the front seat of the car which then leads to scrapped dinner plans for said seafood.
 Which is why now I’m going to tell you how to buy sustainable, delicious fish that will give you the stars in your eyes thing without making you drive to the special-seafood-people store halfway across town, or study a chart, or generally be anything more than a regular person who loves food.

-If you guys are digging summer as much as I am (and I know you are from all your comments and emails about the cabin post last week – we are a summer lovin crew), then this has our names written all over it.
+If you guys are digging summer as much as I am, then this has our names written all over it.

 You could serve this in a bowl, like I do with 99% of the foods in my life, or you could get fancy and serve it with a green salad and a little bread.
 The bread?
 This sauce?
 The sopping action that would ensue?
 You would become your own best friend.
 You would win the hearts of millions.
 You would probably actually bring about world peace.